Topics we will cover in this section:

 - Nebulizers and nebulizer medications

 - Sleep apnea and Continuous Positive Airway Pressure (CPAP) devices and accessories

 - Suction pumps

 Mental Health Coverage under Medicare Part B

-Medicare Part B covers mental health services and visits for outpatients with professionals such as psychiatrists, clinical social workers, clinical psychologists, clinical nurse specialists, nurse practitioners and physician assistants.
-It also covers outpatient mental health services under circumstances like a healthcare provider’s office, hospital outpatient and community mental health center.
+Medicare Part B covers mental health services and visits for outpatients with professionals such as psychiatrists, clinical social workers, clinical psychologists, clinical nurse specialists, nurse practitioners, and physician assistants.
+It also covers outpatient mental health services under circumstances like a healthcare provider’s office, hospital outpatient, or a community mental health center.

 Along with these services, Part B covers: